EU Licensed4.8/5

 Does bisoprolol cause weight gain?

-Is bisoprolol safe to take during pregnancy?
+Is bisoprolol safe in pregnancy?

 Medically Reviewed